PlethoraChutney/Appia/README.md

 the data.

 ## Manual plot fine-tuning
-For final publication plots, we recommend fine-tuning the appearance of the plot using [ggplot2](https://ggplot2.tidyverse.org/).
+For final publication plots, we typically fine-tune the appearance of the plot using [ggplot2](https://ggplot2.tidyverse.org/).
 To this end, we include some R scripts as suggested starting points for building publication plots.
 These manual plotting scripts can be copied into the processed data directory using the `--copy-manual` argument during processing.
 As you develop your own style, you can save your own templates (still named `manual_plot_HPLC.R` and `manual_plot_FPLC.R`) and pass the directory containing these templates to the `--copy-manual` argument.
+You can, of course, use any plotting software you wish since the data is output in both wide and long format.

 # Example Data
 Examples of correctly-formatted Waters, Shimadzu, and AKTA files can be found in `/test-files/`.
 The directory `/processed-tests/` is the result of the command: